Gang of Four (band): Changing line-ups (2004–2012)

-The original lineup of Jon King, Andy Gill, Dave Allen and Hugo Burnham reformed in November 2004.
-A UK tour in January 2005, shows in Europe and Japan and tours of the United States in May/June and again in September cemented their fierce live reputation.
+The original lineup of Jon King, Andy Gill, Hugo Burnham, and Dave Allen reformed in November 2004.
+A UK tour in January 2005, shows in Europe and Japan, and tours of the United States in May/June and again in September cemented their fierce live reputation.
 In October 2005, Gang of Four released a new disc featuring new recordings of songs from the albums Entertainment!, Solid Gold and Songs of the Free titled Return the Gift, accompanied by an album's worth of remixes.
 The album featured Mark Heaney on drums.

-In January 2011, the band, now featuring Mark Heaney on drums who replaced Burnham in 2006, and Thomas McNeice on bass, released a new album, Content, which was called "their best record since the Seventies".
+In January 2011, the band, now with Mark Heaney on drums who replaced Burnham in 2006, and Thomas McNeice on bass, released a new album, Content, which was called "their best record since the Seventies".
 Jon Pareles, in a New York Times 4-star review, declared that [the band] "have reclaimed, with a vengeance, their old attack".

 Following successful tours of the US, Australia and Europe in 2011, King and Gill disagreed about the band's direction and ceased working together.